Whether you're a freelancer or a startup, these cool co-working spaces in Singapore will get you fired up and inspired.

 Working parents, say aye!
 This multi-purpose space located inside Tanglin Mall might just be the place where you can get down to business…literally!
 Working mums and dads can bring their kids down to Club Coco Nut and enrol them in edutainment classes.
 Think art exploration, sensory workshops, multi-sports, karate, yoga, Mandarin and more.
 While your tots are busy playing x learning, get work done at the co-working space in the vicinity.
 Its charged by the hour for a kid-free zone where you can be your most productive self and even meet/collab with like-minded parents.

 Club Coco Nut, #03-21, Tanglin Mall, 163 Tanglin Road, Singapore 247933

 It’s easy to see why The Co is so popular – its two locations boast major swank factor.
-Over at its High Street location, there are eight levels (!) of space, which means ample room for all workspaces – ranging from pods to breakout spaces, meeting rooms, and even private offices for larger enterprises – and three event venues for networking opps.
-Its Duxton location is no less of a winning workspace, with its greenery, abundance of natural light and chic interiors.
+Expect a winning workspace with breakout spaces, meeting rooms, and even private offices for larger enterprises, plus greenery, abundance of natural light and chic interiors.